 This delicate, beautiful tree has deep symbolism for the Siberian shaman.
 The shaman will climb to the top of this tree to undertake spiritual journeys to the upper world.
 The Silver Birch represents motherhood for many cultures and Russian folklore has named this tree the Lady of the Forest.

 Celtic lore sees this tree as offering protection while symbolizing new beginnings.
 It’s also associated with the Great Goddess and therefore worshipped for its feminine energies.
 A sacred tree in many traditions, the Silver Birch is a wonderful tree to accompany you on a journey of transformation.

 The Yew tree can live for many, many years.
 It has deep connections with magic and the universe.
 It was regarded as the protector of the soul by the ancient Greeks.
 You’ll find this tree planted at many burial sites throughout the world as it’s recognized as a guardian of the dead.

 It is believed that Odin (from the Nordic legend) hung himself from the Yew for nine days and nights.
-It’s symbolic for its everlasting and regenerative properties and is often associated with transformation and change after a difficult time.
+It’s symbolic of its everlasting and regenerative properties and is often associated with transformation and change after a difficult time.
 The Celtic tradition honors the Yew tree for symbolizing death and rebirth.